maciej-mlynski/ModerPortfolioSimulator/README.md

 At this step user has 2 posibilities to find the best weights for his portfolio with given assets:

 1. He can select portfolio with the highest Sharp Ratio (calculated by dividind expected annual log return by expected annual volotality)
-2. Select max expected annual volatality for himself and find the one with highest return.
+2. Select max expected annual volatality and find the one with highest return.